GLP-1 Tracker App

 A GLP-1 tracker app helps turn separate dates, doses, vial details, reminders, injection sites, and notes into one readable history.
 KFF reported in November 2025 that 12% of U.S. adults were currently taking a GLP-1 drug, and 18% had taken one at some point.

-That scale creates a practical recordkeeping problem.
-A person may need to remember when a dose was logged, what amount was recorded, which site was used, when inventory changed, and what notes are relevant for a clinician or pharmacist.
-A tracker helps keep those details from scattering across memory, screenshots, notes, and calendars.
+With so many users, recordkeeping becomes a practical challenge.
+You need to remember when a dose was logged, the amount recorded, which site was used, when inventory changed, and any notes relevant for a clinician or pharmacist.
+A tracker keeps these details from scattering across memory, screenshots, and calendars.

-Peptide Tracker is built around that recordkeeping role.
-It can help users log peptide and GLP-1 routines, view reminders, track supplies, rotate injection sites, estimate half-life curves, and export records.
-It does not decide whether a medication is appropriate or tell a person what dose to take.
+Peptide Tracker is built specifically for this role.
+It allows users to log peptide and GLP-1 routines, view reminders, track supplies, rotate injection sites, estimate half-life curves, and export records.
+It does not decide whether a medication is appropriate or recommend doses.

 2. What Should a GLP-1 or Peptide Log Include?